Lab 2: MPLAB Introduction

 Hard to read.

 If you're taking screenshots of the Watches Window, adjust the size of the columns to make them fit nicely.
-Also, do not highlight one of the watches as the dark blue makes them hard to read:
+Also, do not highlight one of the watches as the dark blue makes it hard to read:

 I found this article, How to Change Default Action on PrtScrn Button in Windows 11 from askdavetaylor.com to be helpful.